Silver telluride

 Silver telluride (Ag_{2}Te) is a chemical compound, a telluride of silver, also known as disilver telluride or silver(I) telluride.
 It forms a monoclinic crystal.
 In a wider sense, silver telluride can be used to denote AgTe (silver(II) telluride, a metastable compound) or Ag_{5}Te_{3}.

-Silver(I) telluride occurs naturally as the mineral hessite, whereas silver(II) telluride is known as empressite.
+Properties

 Silver telluride is a semiconductor which can be doped both n-type and p-type.
 Stoichiometric Ag_{2}Te has n-type conductivity.
 On heating silver is lost from the material.

 Non-stoichiometric silver telluride has shown extraordinary magnetoresistance.

+Occurrence

+Silver(I) telluride occurs naturally as the mineral hessite, whereas silver(II) telluride is known as empressite.
+A silver gold telluride occurs as sylvanite.

 Synthesis

 Porous silver telluride (AgTe) is synthesized by an electrochemical deposition method.
-The experiment can be performed using a potentiostat and a three-electrode cell with 200 mL of 0.5 M sulfuric acid electrolyte solution containing Ag nanoparticles at room temperature.
-Then a silver paste used in the tungsten ditelluride (WTe_{2}) attachment leach into the electrolyte which causes small amounts of Ag to dissolve in the electrolyte.
-The electrolyte was stirred by a magnetic bar to remove hydrogen bubbles.
-A silver- silver chloride electrode and a platinum wire can be used as reference and counter electrodes.
-All the potentials can be measured against the reference electrode, and it was calibrated using the equation ERHE = EAg/AgCl + .059 pH + .197.
-In order to grow the porous AgTe, the WTe_{2} was treated using multiple cyclic voltammetry between -1.2 and 0 volts with a scan rate of 100 mV/s.
+A potentiostat and a three-electrode cell with sulfuric acid electrolyte containing Ag nanoparticles at are used.
+A silver paste used in the tungsten ditelluride (WTe_{2}) attachment leaches into the electrolyte, causing Ag to dissolve in the electrolyte.
+The electrolyte is stirred to remove hydrogen bubbles.
+A silver-silver chloride electrode and a platinum wire can be used as reference and counter electrodes.
+In order to grow the porous AgTe, the WTe_{2} is treated with cyclic voltammetry.

-Glutathione coated Ag_{2}Te Nanoparticles can be synthesized by preparing a 9 mL solution containing 10 mM AgNO_{3}, 5mM Na_{2}TeO_{3}, and 30 mM glutathione.
-Place that solution in an ice bath.
-N_{2}H_{4} was added to the solution and the reaction is allowed to proceed for 5 min under constant stirring.
-Then the nanoparticles are washed three times by a way of centrifugation, after the three washes the nanoparticles are suspended in PBS and washed again with that same method.
+Glutathione-coated Ag_{2}Te nanoparticles can be synthesized by preparing a solution containing AgNO_{3}, Na_{2}TeO_{3}, and glutathione.
+N_{2}H_{4} is added under stirring in an ice bath.
+The resulting product is washed for purification.